New York Mets Radio Network

-The New York Mets Radio Network, referred to on air as the Mets Radio 880 Network, is a radio network owned by Audacy, Inc. (previously CBS Radio) that broadcasts New York Mets baseball games.
-It consists of two AM stations in the states of Florida and New York.
+The New York Mets Radio Network, referred to on air as Audacy Mets Radio, is a radio network owned by Audacy, Inc. (previously CBS Radio) that broadcasts New York Mets baseball games.
+It consists of one AM station.
 A Spanish-language broadcast airs separately from the English-language network.

+History

 The network's English-language flagship is WHSQ, which is owned by Audacy but licensed to Good Karma Brands to operate as an affiliate of ESPN Radio.
 WHSQ inherited the radio broadcast rights to the Mets from WCBS (AM), its predecessor, and is operating under a contract signed with Audacy predecessor Entercom that began in 2018 and is scheduled to run until 2025.
 The Mets had previously aired their games on WFAN beginning in 1987, when the station signed on at 1050 AM a replacement for WHN; WHN had been the radio home of the Mets from 1983 on.
 The Mets would eventually move with WFAN down the dial to 660 AM in 1988 and would remain there for over two decades.

 After WFAN signed on to be the flagship for the New York Yankees beginning in 2013, the Mets moved their broadcasts to a new flagship, WOR.
 The Mets were the first professional sports team in a decade to call the station home, after the New Jersey Nets left for WFAN in 2004.